Azure/Azure-Network-Security/Azure DDoS Protection/DDOS protected IP/README.md

 # Get All Public IP's protected by DDOS Standard - Powershell

 This script will loop through all virtual networks for a list of subscriptions and determine which public IP addresses are protected or unprotected by DDOS standard Protection.
 This script may run for a long time depending on how many resources you have in each subscription.
-For usage and examples please refer to the script file
+For usage and examples, please refer to the script file.

 ## Contributing